How Often To Seal Granite

 Some installers will even tell you this.
 Well, it's lazy, bad advice.Remember

-granite is a natural product and thus qualities can vary from slab to slab.
-A few granites varieties
+granite and marble are natural products and thus characteristics like absorbency can vary from slab to slab.
+A few granite varieties

 .
 These varieties are super dense and do not need sealing ever (in fact cannot